The Dutch North Sea coast and its hinterland

 What you need for a mudflat walk

-- Since the wind almost always blows at the sea and the weather can change quickly, you need one rain jacket.
+- Since the wind almost always blows at the sea and the weather can change quickly, you need one Rain jacket.

 We need half an hour to drive back along the coast to our one-room hotel in Eenrum.
 An eventful first day comes to an end, which brought us closer to the Dutch North Sea coast.
 The next day we spend the morning in Eenrum, because right next to our hotel is